 Business Continuity Planning Pays Off

 It's easy to put off business continuity planning.
 There are always immediate "crises" that demand our attention.
 But how significant are they really compared to an event that shuts your business down for hours, days or weeks?
-Taking the time to prepare a business continuity plan will have a huge payoff if disaster ever strikes.
+Taking the time to prepare a business continuity plan will have a huge payoff if a disaster ever strikes.